Lucsantosg/CloudLogAnalysis/how-to/provision.md

 2. Click **Catalog**.
 The list of the services that are available on {{site.data.keyword.Bluemix_notm}} opens.

-3. Select the **DevOps** category to filter the list of services that is displayed.
+3. Select the **Developer Tools** category to filter the list of services that is displayed.

 4. Click the **Log Analysis** tile.